Sligo: Media

-There are three local newspapers in Sligo: The Sligo Weekender – out every Thursday (formerly Tuesday), The Free Northwest Express – out the first Thursday of each month and The Sligo Champion – out every Tuesday (formerly Wednesday).
-Sligo Now is a monthly entertainment guide for the town – this is out on the first Friday of each month, whilst Sligo Sport is the towns sports specific monthly newspaper.
+There are three local newspapers in Sligo: The Sligo Weekender – out every Thursday (formerly Tuesday); the free Northwest Express – out the first Thursday of each month; and The Sligo Champion – out every Tuesday (formerly Wednesday).
+Sligo Now is a monthly entertainment guide for the town, while Sligo Sport is a monthly sports-specific newspaper.

-The town has two local/regional radio stations: Ocean FM, broadcasting to Counties Leitrim and Sligo and to parts of County Fermanagh and the south of County Donegal, and West youth radio station i102-104FM, which merged with its sister station i105-107FM in 2011 to create iRadio.
+The town has two local/regional radio stations: Ocean FM, which broadcasts throughout County Sligo and parts of some bordering counties; and West youth radio station i102-104FM, which merged with its sister station i105-107FM in 2011 to create iRadio.